IVSoftware/IVSoftware.WinOS.MSTest.Extensions/README.md

 #### 2. `ToClipboardAssert()`
 The `ToClipboardAssert()` method copies an **escaped and formatted version** of the output into the clipboard.
 This version is suitable for direct embedding into your test code as an `expected` test limit.
 The escaping ensures it is compatible with C# string literals, avoiding errors while preserving readability.

+#### 3. `ToClipboardExpect()`
+The `ToClipboardExpect()` method copies an **escaped and formatted version** of the output into the clipboard.
+This version is suitable for updating expected value without generating a new test limit assert and running the risk of altering its message string.

 ### Workflow Example

 Below is a demonstration of how the extension methods integrate into the test workflow.
 The screenshots show the process in action.